-5. Replace the pressure cap.
+5. Replace the pressure cap and be sure it is locked.

-- Be sure the pressure cap is locked. - Verify coolant level after the engine is shut off and the coolant is cold.
-If necessary, repeat coolant fill procedure Steps 1-6.
+Verify coolant level after the engine is shut off and the coolant is cold.
+If necessary, repeat Steps 1-6.

 If the coolant level is still low after having followed these steps twice, have the coolant system checked by a certified technician at the dealer for a possible leak.